grafana/grafana/docs/sources/panels/expressions.md

 Expressions work with two types of data.

 - A collection of time series.
-- A collection of numbers, where each collection could be a single series or single number.
+- A collection of numbers, where each item in the collection is a single number.

 Each collection is returned from a single data source query or expression and represented by the RefID.
 Each collection is a set, where each item in the set is uniquely identified by it dimensions which are stored as [labels]({{< relref "../basics/timeseries-dimensions.md#labels" >}}) or key-value pairs.